Carolyn Sherif

 Carolyn Wood Sherif (1922–1982) was an American social psychologist who helped to develop social judgment theory and contributed pioneering research in the areas of the self-system, group conflict, cooperation, and gender identity.
 She also assumed a leading role in psychology both nationally as well as internationally.
 In addition to performing seminal social psychology research, Wood Sherif devoted herself to teaching her students and was recognized for her efforts with an American Psychological Association award named in her honor that is presented annually.

 Early and personal life

 She was born Carolyn Wood on 26 June 1922, the youngest of three children of Bonny Williams and Lawrence Anselm Wood, in Loogootee, Indiana.
-In 1945, she married a fellow psychologist, Muzafer Sherif, with whom she had three children: Sue, Joan, and Ann Sherif.
+In 1945, she married a fellow psychologist, Turkish-American Muzafer Sherif, with whom she had three children: Sue, Joan, and Ann Sherif.

 Death

 In July 1982, Carolyn Wood Sherif died of cancer at age 60 in State College, Pennsylvania.

 Education

 Wood Sherif graduated from West Lafayette High School in 1940.